Section meeting COVID Checklist [GUIDELINE]

 Do you have a plan for how to deal with an emergency under COVID conditions – how will you maintain as much as practical physical distancing?

 Do you have enough first aiders attending the meeting?
-DO you have spare face masks in case you need to be working in closed proximity in an emergency?
+DO you have spare face masks in case you need to be working in closed proximity in an emergency? - How will you ensure the meeting is reviewed for what worked well, what could be improved, what will we do differently next time?

 How will you inform the Group Commissioner and other sections of your learnings and improvements?